 How to Read Your Degree Guide video:

-Start by noting your major and catalog year at the top.
-For illustration purposes, the student below is an Accounting major, starting in the 2020/2021 catalog year.
+At the top of your degree guide, be sure to make note of your major and catalog year.
+For illustration purposes, the student below is an Accounting major who is starting in the 2020/2021 catalog year.

 To graduate, all sections, categories, and courses must be Complete.